 The syndrome, which affects more women than men, is uncommon.
-But when it occurs, it is a major cause of sciatica.
+But when it occurs, it can cause sciatica.

-The piriformis muscle is involved in nearly every move you make, from walking to shifting weight from one foot to the other.
+The piriformis muscle is involved in nearly every movement you make with your lower body, from walking to shifting weight from one foot to the other.
 Beneath the muscle is the sciatic nerve.
-This nerve runs from your lower spine all the way down the back of your leg to your foot.
+This nerve runs from your lower spine down the back of your leg to your foot.

 Injuring or irritating the piriformis muscle can cause muscle spasms.The muscle may also swell or tighten from the spasms.
 This puts pressure on the nerve beneath it, causing pain.